macjayz/COCIN_ICT_PROJECT/README.md

-Certainly!
-Here's a README.md format for setting up and running the Employee Management System application:

 # Employee Management System

 This is a RESTful API for an Employee Management System built using Java and the Spring Boot framework.